openid/authzen/api/authorization-api-1_0.md

 ## Features
 The Authorization API has two main features:

 * An Access Evaluation API, which enables a PEP to find out if a specific request can be permitted to access specific resources.
-Examples include
+The following are non-normative examples:
   * Can Alice view document #123?
   * Can a manager print?
 * A Search API, which enables a PEP to ask open-ended questions.
 This feature is sometimes referred to as partial evaluation, reverse querying, or contextual access queries by other frameworks.
-Examples include
+The following are non-normative examples:
+  * What can happen?
   * What can Alice do?
   * Who can access record #123?
+  * Who can edit medical records between 8 am and 3 pm?
+  * Who can edit?
+  * What can happen at 3 pm from Glasgow?

 # API Specification
 The Authorization API has two parts, Access Evaluation and Search.
 Each of these is defined below.
 The definition is transport-agnostic.
 Refer to the Transport section for example bindings.